Sharing prostitutes in Bangladesh (errm, no thanks!)

 “Johnny, you’re silly!
-First with my friend, she is so beautiful, look at the curves.
+First, with my friend, she is so beautiful, look at the curves.
 We love the big woman, this one is the most popular prostitutes in Bangladesh, and of course in all of Khulna”

 What the hell is going on here?!
 I shared some shocked looks with my mates and looked over at our Bangladeshi friend.
 He could see our shock, but he didn’t quite grasp the concept of it.

-“No, no, no do not worry, you’re my esteemed guests I will go fourth of course, you gentlemen can go first, second and third”
+“No, no, no do not worry, you’re my esteemed guests I will go forth of course, you gentlemen can go first, second and third”

 WTF?!
 Yep, our new friend is trying to make me do the deed with a morbidly obese Bangladeshi woman, complete with full Niqab headscarf.
-Then, as if it’s the most normal thing in the world, 2 of my best friends are expected to follow up and finally our Bangladeshi man will complete this wonderful mixing pot with the fourth installment, and he would generously foot the bill for the whole escapade.
-Marvelous.
+Then, as if it’s the most normal thing in the world, 2 of my best friends are expected to follow up and finally, our Bangladeshi man will complete this wonderful mixing pot with the fourth instalment.
+He would generously foot the bill for the whole escapade.
+Marvellous.

-Needless to say, we thanked him profusely for this generous offer but our (imaginary) wives would be so upset that we couldn’t possibly accept his ‘gift’, but were it not for them – we’d be delighted, and honoured naturally.
+Needless to say, we thanked him profusely for this generous offer but our (imaginary) wives would be so upset that we couldn’t possibly accept his ‘gift’.
+Of course, we said, were it not for them, we’d be delighted, and honoured naturally.

-We made our excuses, asked to be shown out.
+We made our excuses and asked to be shown out.
 Nazir stayed of course, and we made our own way back to our guesthouse in Khulna.
 We arranged to meet at the train station the following day and he quickly turned right back around and straight back up the stairs to the Bangladeshi beauty waiting on the second floor.
 I don’t even want to imagine what happened next.
 And that was that.

 We met the next day at the train station and not a thing was mentioned about his experience with prostitutes in Bangladesh, and I certainly wasn’t keen to dredge it back up.
 On to India, we went.
 Kolkata was waiting, followed by the Taj Mahal in Agra, a bucket-list item for me, and one of the new seven wonders of the world!
 Certainly a more positive prospect than this run in with prostitutes in Bangladesh!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!